eddy-bryan/happy-hound-hotels/README.md

 ### Target Audience

 The primary target audiences for Happy Hound Hotels are pet owners and pet accommodation providers.
 Pet owners rely on the platform to find suitable accommodations for their furry companions when they're away, seeking convenience, reliability, and peace of mind.
-On the other hand, pet accommodation providers, including boarding kennels and pet hotels, utilize the website to attract pet owners and streamline their booking processes.
+On the other hand, pet accommodation providers, including boarding kennels and pet hotels, utilise the website to attract pet owners and streamline their booking processes.
 By catering to the needs of these two key groups, Happy Hound Hotels aims to create a seamless and efficient booking experience for both pet owners and accommodation providers alike.

 ### Implemented User Stories